MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 ![Operations Console](./media/key-concepts/om2016-operations-console-monitoring-view.png)

 > [!NOTE]
-> To learn how to use the Operations Manager consoles, see [Using the Operations Manager Consoles](https://go.microsoft.com/fwlink/p/?LinkID=207747) in the Operations Guide.
+> To learn more about the Operations Manager consoles, see [Comparing the Operations Manager Consoles](manage-consoles-comparison.md) in the Operations Guide.

 Operations Manager will tell you which monitored objects are not healthy, send alerts when problems are identified, and provide information to help you identify the cause of a problem and possible solutions.
 As the administrator, you configure what will be monitored by selecting computers and devices to be monitored and importing management packs that provide monitoring for specific features and applications.
 To decide which objects to monitor and what to monitor for, you need to understand the features that comprise the Operations Manager infrastructure and how Operations Manager works.